Text by CLOT Magazine

 Aphra Shemza is a London-based multimedia artist and curator.
 She is also co-founder of Art in Flux.
-As an artist and activist, she finds ambitious ways to fuse methodologies from the past with innovations in technology to imagine the role of art in the future.
+As an artist and activist, she finds ambitious ways to fuse past methodologies with technological innovations to imagine art’s role in the future.

 In the aftermath of the COP26 climate summit and the global demonstrations that call for immediate action to prevent catastrophic global warming, Radical Ecology looks to art as a forum where future possibilities can be imagined and provide a discursive setting to explore these subjects in a media art context.

-If we think of art as a tool with which artists can raise questions about our human existence, the lives we lead and the society we inhabit, then media artists are right at the forefront of this discourse.
+If we think of art as a tool with which artists can raise questions about our human existence, our lives, and the society we inhabit, then media artists are right at the forefront of this discourse.
 They work with technology and innovation, looking towards the future and are forced into a dialogue with our throw-away consumer culture as part of their process.